TheFlash2k/pwn-chal/README.md

 | **NOTE**: When using `theflash2k/pwn-chal:windows`, make sure to put flag in `/app/flag.txt` or set the `FLAG_FILE` accordingly.
 Randomly generated flag files may not work as the flag will be copied from `/app/flag.txt` or `$FLAG_FILE` to `C:\flag.txt`

-### LOG_FILE
-The absolute path of the file in which the logs will be stored.
-If not path is specified, only a file name; the logs will be stored in `/app/<file-name>`

 ### OVERRIDE_USER
 By default, the binaries will run in the context of `ctf-player` user.
 This can be overriden by `OVERRIDE_USER` variable.
 It can be a valid user.
 But, if the user doesn't exist, it will default to `root`.